vamoosebbf/sp_eink/README.md

 * Process

   1. initializatin
-  2. create a image and fill it
+  2. create an image and fill it
   3. send image and refresh

 * C